nballou/gaming-confounds/ms.typ

 = Results

-In total, we constructed 18 themes, grouped into 5 _categories_ (overviewed in @fig-confounds): physical health, household and caretaking, work and school, social relationships, and other leisure availability.
+In total, we constructed 17 themes, grouped into 5 _categories_ (overviewed in @fig-confounds): physical health, household and caretaking, work and school, social relationships, and other leisure availability.
 Each of these categories contains several _themes_---i.e., player-identified confounds affecting both playtime and wellbeing.
+Themes derived from 428 individual coded segments.

 In accordance with our protocol codes, we specify---to the best of our ability---the direction of effects within each theme.
 For example, some factors cause an increase in wellbeing and playtime (a positive confound possibly creating a spurious effect), whereas others cause an increase in playtime and a decrease in wellbeing (a negative confound possibly obscuring a true effect).
 In a handful of cases, themes were moderated by unknown factors---different players reported the same factor having opposite effects for them.
 Such cases are highlighted with purple +/- symbols.